Rakefire/causey.app/site/collections/_posts/2024-12-10-december-2024-features-announcement.md

 Thank you for being a valued Causey user.
 We can’t wait to hear how these new features make your strategic planning process even better!

-All the best as we head into a new year,<br>Megan and the Causey team
+All the best as we head into a new year,<br>